atherlangga/assistdone/README.rst

 AssistdoneMobile
 ''''''''''''''''
-This component acts the "glue" for everything.
+This component acts as the "glue" for everything.